-It is the policy of Sound Transit to fully support an on-going Emergency Management program as required by 49 CFR 673.11(a)(6).
-The Sound Transit Emergency Response Plan (ERP) has been developed to define Sound Transit's commitment to implementing and administering an emergency program for all operations within Sound Transit that achieve the highest practical level of preparedness and response for our customers, employees, and members of the community impacted by Sound Transit's operations and services.
-It is Sound Transit's policy to work in coordination with impacted jurisdictions and agencies in which Sound Transit operates.
-The Agency's emergency response activities are documented in a designated Emergency Response Plan; the objectives are documented in Section 1.3.4 Response, of the ERP.
+Sound Transit fully supports an on-going Emergency Management program as required by 49 CFR § 673.11 and identified in R2017-14 Adopting a Security, Law Enforcement, and Emergency Management Policy.
+The Sound Transit Emergency Operations Plan (EOP) has been developed to define Sound Transit's commitment to implementing and administering a comprehensive emergency management program for all operations within Sound Transit that achieve the highest practical level of preparedness, response, and recovery for our customers, employees, and members of the community impacted by Sound Transit's operations and services.
+Sound Transit works in coordination with impacted jurisdictions and agencies in which Sound Transit operates.
+The Agency's emergency response activities are documented in the EOP.